cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/mod/json/reference/map/overmap.md

 `Crater` special without generating any new unresolved joins of its own.
 This makes it great to finish off the special in the final phase.

+Third type of joins - 'optional', it's a mix of both above - they do actively generate new unresolved joins to build upon, but such joins are not mandatory, and can be left unvesolved.

 #### Asymmetric joins

 Sometimes you want two different OMTs to connect, but wouldn't want either to